 Not Learning the Rules of a Home Owners Association

 After you buy a townhouse or condo is not the time to find out the particulars of the regulations, bylaws, and covenants.
-Before you buy you should be familiar with how the HOA will affect the quality of your life because there may be rules and restrictions that would be a dealbreaker.
-When you buy into a shared community, you are buying a lifestyle as well as a roof over your head.
+Before you buy, you should be familiar with how the HOA will affect the quality of your life because there may be rules and restrictions that would be a dealbreaker.
+When you buy into a shared community, you are purchasing a lifestyle as well as a roof over your head.
 HOA’s provide many advantages and amenities, but there are also drawbacks.
-Often there are restrictions on pet ownership, parking, choice of paint colors, the option of renting your unit, what you can put on your patio, hours you can use the pool, laundry facilities, and fitness center and much more.
+Often there are restrictions on pet ownership, parking, choice of paint colors, the option of renting your unit, what you can put on your patio, hours you can use the pool, laundry facilities, and fitness center, and much more.

 Not Considering Resale Value